EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 The problem?
 Tracking down end-of-life (EoL) software across an enterprise is a nightmare.
 Sentinel doesn’t always have the right tables, Defender’s Threat & Vulnerability data only hangs around for 30 days, and exporting reports by hand every month is about as fun as diffing CSVs in Notepad.

-So, in true DevSecOpsDad fashion, we’re going to automate it. 🧑‍💻 With one PowerShell script, we’ll connect to the Microsoft Graph API, run an Advanced Hunting query directly against Defender’s TVM data, and produce a clean, auditable CSV that tells you exactly which devices are running out-of-support software — no dashboards, no data loss, no manual clicks.
+So, in true DevSecOpsDad fashion, we’re going to automate it. 🧑‍💻 With one PowerShell script, we’ll connect to the Microsoft Graph API, run an Advanced Hunting query directly against Defender’s TVM data, and produce a clean, auditable CSV that tells you exactly which devices are running out-of-support software — no data loss, no manual clicks.

 <br/>
 <br/>